Litigation and eligibility: Serbia

 - seizure and/or withdrawal from the market of products made or obtained by patent infringement;

-- seizure and/or withdrawal from the market of implements (equipment, tools) used to produce infringing products; and
+- seizure and/or withdrawal from the market of implements (eg, equipment and tools) used to produce infringing products; and

 - prohibition of further infringing actions.